 CRM: when tomorrow never comes

-To reap all possible benefits from their CRM, organizations first have to motivate their sales people to update the system regularly, not “tomorrow.”
-Most of them dislike doing so because they don’t see the immediate benefits.
+To reap all possible benefits from their CRM, organizations first have to motivate their salespeople to update the system regularly, not “tomorrow.”
+Most salespeople dislike doing so because they don’t see the immediate benefits.
 They view the system as a data management function that only keeps track of their activities without giving them any valuable insights into their work, performance in relation to their peers and – most importantly – their compensation.
 This eventually has a direct impact on their overall motivation and sales revenue.

 From CRM to SPM: a bird’s eye view

 Large organizations are elevating their CRM function by integrating it into Sales Performance Management (SPM), a function traditionally managed by sales operations.
 Along with other sales sources, integrating CRM data within the bigger, more important SPM function brings many benefits.

 When customer data is linked to personal earnings, sales reps are motivated to update the system regularly.
 This connection also enables them to peak into their own performance and hone strategies to achieve more.
 In the end, sales operations should be able to turn all this data into meaningful insights for sales managers and other executives.
 This brings more value to sales operations and enables the entire organization to become more successful.

 CRM under the SPM umbrella

 Apart from just motivating salespeople and feeding insights to the leadership, there are other positive outcomes from integrating CRM into the broader SPM function.
 Here are the areas where sales operations can reap additional benefits:

 Sales Compensation is the key component for the success of any sales organization.
 It is the calculation engine that makes the SPM function superior to the CRM database and one of the reasons companies continue to invest heavily in this area.